HackTricks-wiki/hacktricks/linux-hardening/privilege-escalation/README.md

 ## Sockets

-In brief, a Unix Socket (technically, the correct name is Unix Domain Socket, **UDS**) allows **communication between two different processes** on either the same machine or different machines in client-server application frameworks.
-To be more precise, it’s a way of communicating among computers using a standard Unix descriptors file.
-(From [here](https://www.linux.com/news/what-socket/)).
+Unix Domain Sockets (UDS) enable **process communication** on the same or different machines within client-server models.
+They utilize standard Unix descriptor files for inter-computer communication and are set up through `.socket` files.

 Sockets can be configured using `.socket` files.